 In 1997, golf course architect Gene Bates oversaw the reconstruction of the Resort Course, which included the complete redesign and reconfiguration of each of the course’s 18 holes.
 In 2016, the Resort course underwent a renovation to modernized and refresh while improving the overall playability of this historic course.

 The 18-hole, par-71 Resort Course at the Boca Raton Resort & Club features five sets of tees playing from 4,500 to 6,200 yards.

 Discover the rich historic value and tradition of this exquisite golf course, dating back to when PGA professionals Tommy Armour and Sam Snead worked at the resort.
 This distinctive Resort Course with a signature water feature designed by Hugh Hughes promises to provide a truly exclusive golf experience.

 The Resort Course is a certified Audubon Cooperative Sanctuary.
 Less than 3% of golf courses worldwide that have this certification.
 This certification helps the golf course enhance the valuable natural areas and wildlife habitats that golf courses provide, improve efficiency, and minimize potentially harmful impacts of golf course operations, the program serves an important environmental role worldwide.

 *Please note: To enjoy play on the Resort Course, you must be a member or registered guest at the Boca Raton Resort & Club.

-The Resort Course is dedicated to golfing legends Tommy Armour, “the Silver Scot,” and “Slammin’” Sammy Snead.
-Both served as golf professionals at the Resort from 1926 to 1955, and 1956 to 1969, respectively.
+The Resort Course is dedicated to golfing legends Tommy Armour, “the Silver Scot,” and “Slammin Sam” Sam Snead.
+Armour served as golf professional at the Resort from 1929 to 1955 and Snead was golf professional here from 1956 to 1969.

 501 East Camino Real